ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_opencv_camera/add-camera.md

     return inputMat
 }
 ```

-This code adjusts the rotation of the camera frames based on the device’s current display rotation.
-This ensures that the camera preview appears correctly oriented on the screen.

 To test the code, you will need to run the application on an actual device.
 Follow [these steps](https://developer.android.com/studio/run/device).